darshanawijesingha/RAG_MODEL_WITH_literature_review/README.md

-# 📚 Evaluation of LLMs on Sinhala Structured Examination Questions (Grades 6–11)
+# 📚 rag model for write literature review

-This repository contains a comprehensive literature review on the evaluation of large language models (LLMs) in answering structured examination questions in Sinhala, specifically focusing on grades 6–11.
+This repository contains a comprehensive literature review based on previous literature revire and reseach paper texts.
 The literature review was enhanced and extended using a Retrieval-Augmented Generation (RAG) model to ensure depth, coherence, and thematic consistency while preserving all original citations.

 ---